Cyborgscode/Linux-Recall-in-bash/README.md

 # Integrations

-This project is now integrated into the Personal Voice Assistant (PVA) aka Carola available in the same user repo or via precompiled RPM files for Fedora.
+This project is now integrated into the Personal Voice Assistant (PVA) aka Carola.
+PVA is available in the same user repo or via precompiled RPM files for Fedora.

 # Acknowledgments